unicode-org/message-format-wg/spec.md

          1. Return _msg_.
 1. Return **undefined**.

-# Select Case Resolution
+# Message Pattern Selection

-When formatting a SelectMessage, it is necessary to first select one of its `cases`.
+When resolving and formatting a SelectMessage, it is necessary to first select the PatternMessage of one of its `cases`.

-This is done by first determining the Matchable values for each of its `select` values, and then looking for the first `cases` entry for which all the keys provide a match.
+Case selection is done by first determining the Matchable values for each of the SelectMessage `select` values, and then looking for the first `cases` entry for which all the keys provide a match.
 Each Selector may define a `fallback` value to use if an exact match is not found.
 If a `fallback` is not defined, the default value **"other"** is used.

-This algorithm relies on `cases` being in an apropriate order, as the first full match will be selected.
+This algorithm relies on `cases` being in an appropriate order, as the first full match will be selected.
 Therefore, cases with more precise `key` values should precede more general values.
 A case with an empty list as its `key` will always be selected,